Skip to Main Content

 An auto refinance loan lets you swap out your current loan for a new one.

 This type of auto loan could be a smart financial move for a few reasons.
-If market rates have dropped since you took out your current loan, it’s worth inquiring to see if a better rate is available.
+If market rates have dropped since you took out your current loan, it’s worth checking if a better rate is available.
 You may also qualify for a better deal if your credit score is higher than when you initially applied or if you used dealer financing and didn’t get the best rate.

-Loan
+Loan Icon

 Bankrate tip